aoool/real-self-driving-car-using-ros/README.md

 #### Video Creation
-Images extracted from the ROS bags in the [Image Extraction](#image-extraction) step can be converted to videos following the instructions from
+We extracted images from the ROS bags in the [Image Extraction](#image-extraction) step and converted them to videos following the instructions from
 [How to export image and video data from a bag file](http://wiki.ros.org/rosbag/Tutorials/Exporting%20image%20and%20video%20data).
 We: